You want smart political talk without the meltdowns?

 President Biden's decline and its cover-up by the people around him is a reminder that every White House, regardless of party, is capable of deception.

-But being Truth tellers also means telling the truth about ourselves.
+But being truth tellers also means telling the truth about ourselves.

-We, myself included, missed a lot of this story.
+We, myself included, missed a lot of this story, and some people trust us less because of it.

 We bear some responsibility for faith in the media being at such lows.

-I say this because acknowledging errors builds trust.
+I say this because acknowledging errors builds trust, and being defensive about them further erodes it.

 We should have done better.